Web Simulation

 where * denotes complex conjugation.
 When a = b (auto-correlation), the result is a delta function of height N at k = 0.

-4. AWGN Channel Simulation
+4. Channel Impairment Simulation

 In a real wireless channel, the received signal is corrupted by Additive White Gaussian Noise (AWGN):